alorkowski/N2ChessPuzzleMPI/README.md

 http://arxiv.org/pdf/cs/0011047v1.pdf

+At the present, the DLX code can only count the number of solutions.
+It cannot print or solve for unique solutions.

 All the source code in the 002-DLXversion/002-DLXinclude directory are not my source code.
 After implementing the backtracking algorithm, I was intrigued by the efficiency of the DLX algorithm and so I incorporated it into my code